Sky view of Zurich and the river

 2. Funding

-Our office administers several awards, including the Global Access Fund (based on a funding-first model where students apply prior to committing to a global learning program) and the Global Learning Award (students apply after being accepted to a global learning program; the amount varies year-to-year as the money is split among chosen recipients).
+Our office administers several awards, including the Global Access Fund and the Global Learning Award.
 Students may only receive these awards once.
-Please see the funding page, linked here, for more information.
+Please see the funding page, linked below, for more information.

 Waterman Study Abroad Funding will be available for MArch students (no equivalent funding for MPlan or MLA students) participating in these programs.
-More details will be provided at a later date.

 For this program, students will be booking their own accommodations and are responsible for the quality.